Qiskit/rustworkx/CONTRIBUTING.md

 python version is released backporting that feature change with that new support is an acceptable backport.

-In rustworkx at least until the 1.0 release we only maintaing a single stable branch at a time for the most recent minor version release.
+In rustworkx at least until the 1.0 release we only maintain a single stable branch at a time for the most recent minor version release.

 #### Backporting procedure